oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/wallet-status-3.png " ")

-Same as for CDB1 and PDB1, CDB2 & PDB2 both have the wallet open but no master key
+Same as for CDB1 and PDB1, CDB2 and PDB2 both have the wallet open but no master key

 ## Task 3:  Set The master Key

-The *`set_keys.sh`* script used in this section will set the encryption key for the CDB & PDB, and will rely on the tag feature.
+The *`set_keys.sh`* script used in this section will set the encryption key for the CDB and PDB, and will rely on the tag feature.

 Tags are important to identify keys, especially when using OKV where keys are stored in a centralized vault and managed for multiple databases.
 In such instances, the tag allows to uniquely identify the encryption key